shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

     - $ref: "#/components/documentLocation"
 ```

-and the corresponding TypeScript code:
+And the TypeScript code generated by OpenAPI for the above spec looks like this:

 ```ts
 interface CollectionLocation {